shubham-parihar/OCTANET_MAY2/README.md

-im Shubham Singh Parihar I created a daily task notepad TO DO LIST using HTML CSS
+I'm Shubham Singh Parihar I created a daily task notepad TO DO LIST using HTML CSS
 # OCTANET_MAY2